 We have prepared PIAs and PIA methodologies for organizations in the Government of Canada, Newfoundland and Labrador, Ontario and Alberta, in the public, private and healthcare sectors.
 Excela can undertake privacy impact assessments for individual projects, for entire organizations, or on any scale in between.
 We have particular expertise in the preparation of PIAs involving information technology, whether locally installed or cloud-based.

 The PIA is not the only form of privacy assessment.
 PIAs are excellent risk management tools when properly undertaken.
-However, they are complex exercises that require considerable privacy expertise to complete.
+However, they can be complex exercises requiring privacy expertise to complete.
 Simpler privacy assessments, sometimes called privacy checklists, can be valuable to determine whether a complete privacy impact assessment is required.
 Such checklists can be implemented as online questionnaires, spreadsheets, or paper checklists.
 Excela has developed privacy checklists for use in Newfoundland, Ontario, Alberta and the federal government, among others.
 Checklists can be developed for use in any public or private sector organization, operating under any privacy legislation.
 Excela's privacy checklists refer specifically to the governing privacy legislation, ensuring that major risks of non-compliance are identified.
 They require no privacy expertise to complete; any project manager or business unit manager can complete one.
-Privacy checklists can provide automated responses or they can be forwarded to the organization's privacy officer for review and comment.
+Privacy checklists can provide automated responses based on risk assessment algorithms, or they can be forwarded to the organization's privacy officer for review and comment.

 Excela recommends a privacy governance model for most larger organizations.
 A privacy governance model combines privacy policies and standards, compliance checklists, privacy impact assessments and periodic privacy compliance reviews or audits.
 We can design a cost-effective privacy governance model for your organization to minimize privacy risks.